William Kennedy-Cochran-Patrick: Postwar life

 He resigned his commission on 9 July 1919.
 He became a major in the General Reserve of Officers the same day.

 He married Natalie Bertha Tanner of Larches, Rusherville, Kent on 20 July 1924.
 They had a single son two years later, Neil Aylmer Kennedy-Cochran-Patrick (later Neil Aylmer Hunter).

 He went on to fly a lot of aerial survey work in the postwar years.
 He carried out surveys in South America, Burma, Iraq, and Africa.
 He established his own company, The Aircraft Operating Company of South Africa Pty Ltd. He had a contract for a 20000 sqmi air route survey in Northern Rhodesia (now Zambia).

 He was elected to membership of the Royal Aero Club on 10 December 1930.

 Then, on 26 September 1933, he took off from Baragwanath Airport near Johannesburg, South Africa, flying a de Havilland DH.84 Dragon, registration ZS-AEF.
 He stalled out at 250 ft after making a steep turn.
 The resulting crash killed him and his passenger, Sir Michael Oppenheimer, 2nd Baronet.
+The previous day he had flown the author, adventurer and politician Deneys Reitz and his family, on a test flight; Reitz had criticised his reckless flying.